Lisa Mort

 • Drink water.
 Breathwork is physically activating and can be dehydrating.

 • Rest if you feel called to.
-Many people experience deep tiredness after a session, this is the body processing and repairing.
+Many people experience deep tiredness after a session.
+This is the body processing and repairing.

 • Journal if you can.
 Even a few sentences about what came up, what you felt, what you noticed.
-Do not try to make sense of it yet, just capture it.
+Do not try to make sense of it yet.
+Just capture it.

 • Avoid numbing.
-Alcohol, overeating, excessive screen time, these close down the integration window.
+Alcohol, overeating, excessive screen time.
+These close down the integration window.

 In the days that follow